pytorch/serve/docs/large_model_inference.md

     OMP_NUMBER_THREADS: 2
 ```
 #### Feature Job ticket is recommended for the use case of inference latency Sensitive
 When the job ticket feature is enabled, it verifies the availability of a model's active worker for processing a client's request.
 If an active worker is available, the request is accepted; otherwise, a 503 response is sent back to client.
-Additionally, to ensure immediate processing of incoming inference requests, dynamic batching on Server side is disabled when job ticket is enabled.
 Here is an example of enabling job ticket.
 ```yaml
 minWorkers: 2
 maxWorkers: 2